aaronnech/CheckYourBias/README.md

 Development Style
 -----------------

-The application development style I follow is similar to many Java applications:

 - Every class resides in their own TypeScript file
 - Every class TypeScript file ends with an `export = ClassName;` statement to make itself available for import